loader image

 COMMERCIAL HELICOPTER PILOT LICENCE (CPLH)

-A CPL(H) allows you to be employed to fly for a living in a range of exciting career opportunities.
-These include tourism, training, air rescue, and agricultural operations to name a few.
+A CPL(H) allows you to be employed as a helicopter pilot thus giving a wide range of exciting career opportunities such as tourism, training, air rescue, and agricultural operations to name a few.

 Age